Types of mortgages

 - Your monthly mortgage payments could be more affordable.
 Some borrowers choose interest-only mortgages because they offer a low monthly payment initially.
 This could make it easier to get approved for them or afford the payment.
 But be aware your payments will be higher once your interest-only period ends than they would've been with a conventional loan that required you to pay interest from the start.

 A refinance is a mortgage you take to repay a current mortgage.
 You'll use the proceeds from the refinance to pay off your existing debt, then make payments to the new lender.
 There are different mortgage refinance types, including cash-out refinances.

 - Refinancing can help you lock into a lower mortgage rate.
 Refinancing usually makes sense when you can reduce your current interest rate.
 If you can drop your interest rate, that means you'll pay less to borrow.

 - You may have the option to take a cash-out refi loan.
 You may be able to borrow more than the current amount you owe on your loan to tap into your home equity.

 - You should consider your loan term carefully.
 Refinancing to a shorter loan term will save you the most on interest.
 But shorter repayment timelines lead to higher monthly payments.
 On the other hand, if you refinance to a loan that takes longer to repay, it's possible you could end up with higher total costs even if you reduce your interest rate.

 - Refinance loans come with closing costs.
-Some lenders offer no-closing-cost refinance loans, but usually those come with higher interest rates or the fees are tacked on to your loan balance.
+Some lenders offer refinance loans without closing costs, but usually those come with higher interest rates or the fees are tacked on to your loan balance.

 Still have questions?